 Schools can get special teaching kits and products that are multi-sensory to help Dyslexic children.

-How Parents Can Help Their Dyslexic Child In Reading
+How Parents Can Help a Child With Dyslexia At Home

 Some of the effective methods that the parents can use are: